mcsee/Software-Design-Articles/Articles/Wordle/Step by Step Wordle Creation With Codex AI/readme.md

 Go to [Opean AI Site](https://beta.openai.com/)

-Create an account if you hadn't done yet.
+Create an account if you haven't done yet.

 (You might have to wait for access for a couple of days).